user2745/conversational-engine/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- API keys for OpenAI and Ollama (if applicable)
+- API keys for OpenAI
+- Ollama server on localhost

 ### Installation
 1. Clone this repository: